ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

    ```bash
    python main.py
    ```
-   This starts the primary ARIA AI Agents application, which includes agent configurations, connectors, and any prompt-chaining logic.
+   This starts the primary ARAI AI Agents application, which includes agent configurations, connectors, and any prompt-chaining logic.

 ---